1967 Pacific typhoon season: Tropical Storm Thelma

+Thelma was a tropical storm that did not affect land.

 Severe Tropical Storm Vera

+Vera was a tropical storm that stayed out to sea.

 Super Typhoon Sarah

-On September 14, Tropical Storm Sarah, which formed across the International Date Line, entered the Western Pacific.
+On September 14, Hurricane Sarah, which formed across the International Date Line, entered the Western Pacific.
 Immediately after the first advisory following Sarah's entrance into the West Pacific, it was upgraded to a minimal typhoon.
 Typhoon Sarah continued to intensify, and late on September 15, it was upgraded to a Category 4 typhoon.
 The next day, Sarah reached its peak intensity, attaining 150 mph winds and a 932 millibar (mbar) pressure reading (this was the only pressure measurement retrieved from the typhoon), making the system a super typhoon.
 Sarah began gradually weakening afterwards, and late on September 21, it became extratropical; it was still an 80 mph Category 1 typhoon at the time.

 On September 16, Sarah made landfall on Wake Island at peak intensity, causing widespread damage.
 This typhoon was the third tropical cyclone since the beginning of observations in 1935 to bring typhoon-force winds to Wake Island, following an unnamed typhoon which struck on October 19, 1940 (Tomita, 1968), which brought 120 knot winds to the island, and Typhoon Olive in 1952, which lashed the island with 150 knot winds.
-Coincidentally, Olive's attack on the island occurred on September 16, exactly 15 years prior to Sarah's direct hit.